Locally managed, internationally connected

 Authenticated push and pull

 Typically, most switches only push transactions.
 Yet the traditional payment process between a merchant and consumer is a pull.
-Bluechain enables push-only gateways to integrate request-to-pay with an acceptance process (pull) and translate that into an authenticated and secure push.
+Bluechain enables push-only gateways to integrate R2P requests with an acceptance process (pull) and translate that into an authenticated and secure push.

 One platform for every type of payment